Skip To Content Skip To Menu Skip To Footer

 Course Description:

-Permission of instructor required.
+Permission of the Instructor Required.
 Molecular biology, genetics, and biochemistry (structure and function) of bacteria, archaea, and viruses.
 Includes an introduction to the immune system and mechanisms of medical control of microbes.
 Molecular mechanisms of bacterial pathogenesis are addressed via readings from the recent primary literature.
 Laboratory exercises include the isolation and characterization of unknown bacteria using traditional and molecular methods, and modern genomic approaches to characterizing host response to infection.
 Six hours classroom a week.
 Prerequisites: One 200-level BIOL course.
 For Neuroscience majors, prerequisite is NRSC 200.

 01:30 PM-04:30 PM, W